LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab03/Lab3Instructions.md

 ## Part 2: A web page with an image map

-Choose a picture that has at least six regions that are appropriate for hot-spots.
+Choose a picture that has at least three regions that are appropriate for hot-spots.

 - Create hot-spots for each of the regions in the picture.
 - Use each of the three hot-spot shapes (rect, circle and poly) at least once.
 - Each hot-spot should link to another page.
 - The linked pages should all be in a single sub-folder.
 There should be at least three linked pages in the folder.
 - At least one of the links should go to an internal location in another page ( a link to an id).
 - Use the `<base>` elsement to specify the sub-folder that contains the linked pages.

 Check your pages using the [W3C HTML Validator](https://validator.w3.org)